MauKMu/homework-1-noisy-planets-MauKMu/README.md

 ## Bonus Shaders

 - Both of these essentially replace the lava biome with a new biome.
   - "Urban Planet": As mentioned above, a partial implementation of my idea of having an urban biome.
-Buildings are white and shiny, and have (mostly) straight wall.
+Buildings are white and shiny, and have (mostly) straight walls.
 They look smoother with higher tessellation levels.
   - "Magic Plumous Planet": While debugging, I tried coloring the lava with its normals, and though the result looked very interesting.
 Instead of lava pools, I like to think it's some sort of magic potion reservoir that would do weird things if you fell in it (not unlike Banjo-Tooie's transformation mechanic).